JS3 block viewer

 document.body.append(filmCard);

-Refactor the createFilmCard function to use object destructuring in the parameters.
+Refactor the createFilmCard function to use object destructuring for the film parameters.

 🌐 Requesting from a server side API